hexalang/Hexa/README.md

 ## Key features of Hexa

 - JavaScript-inspired syntax and behavior, feel yourself like at home!
+	- With the bits of TypeScript, Swift and Go
 - Native performance with static types and optimizing compiler
 - Follows node.js (and browser) API
 - Fast compilation